What Kind of Outlet is Needed for an Electric Car?

 The 240v charging system is called Level 2 charging and is much faster than charging through a 120v outlet.
 Some chargers allow you to plug in both 120v and 240v outlets (source).

 Level 2 charging adds close to 60 miles of range to a car per hour of charging time, making it ideal for electric vehicles.
-They typically produce between 16-40 amps of power output, which translates into 14-35 miles of electric range per hour of charging.
+They typically produce between 16 and 40 amps of power output.
+That translates into 14 to 35 miles of electric range per hour of charging.

 It’s worth noting that fully electric cars require level 2 or 240v charging to get a full battery overnight.

-How Much Does It Cost To Install a 240 Volt Outlet In a Garage?
+Cost To Install a 240 Volt Electric Car Outlet

 Installing a level 2 charging system in a home with adequate electrical service is inexpensive.
 However, if your home requires a substantial electrical service upgrade, you may have to pay more.